WATonomous/wato_monorepo/src/samples/cpp/average_filter/README.md

 ## Aggregator
 Listens to messages from the Producer and Transfomer nodes and logs the frequency of messages to the console.

-## Average Filter Node
-Computes the average of the x, y, z values

 ## Usage
 **Before proceding ensure that you have followed the setup guide([setup](../../../docs/setup.md))**